Satyajit Ray: From Devi to Charulata (1959–1964)

 In 1961, on the insistence of Prime Minister Jawaharlal Nehru, Ray was commissioned to make Rabindranath Tagore, based on the poet of the same name, on the occasion of his birth centennial, a tribute to the person who likely most influenced Ray.
 Due to limited footage of Tagore, Ray was challenged by the necessity of making the film mainly with static material.
 He said that it took as much work as three feature films.

 In the same year, together with Subhas Mukhopadhyay and others, Ray was able to revive Sandesh, the children's magazine which his grandfather had founded.
 Ray had been saving money for some years to make this possible.
 A duality in the name (Sandesh means both "news" in Bengali and also a sweet popular dessert) set the tone of the magazine (both educational and entertaining).
-Ray began to make illustrations for it, as well as to write stories and essays for children.
+Ray began to make illustrations for it, as well as to write stories and essays for children, including his detective stories about Feluda and the humorous poetry collection, Toray Bandha Ghorar Dim.
 Writing eventually became a steady source of income.

-In 1962, Ray directed Kanchenjungha, Based on his first original screenplay, it was also his first colour film.
+In 1962, Ray directed Kanchenjungha.
+Based on his first original screenplay, it was also his first colour film.
 It tells the story of an upper-class family spending an afternoon in Darjeeling, a picturesque hill town in West Bengal.
 They try to arrange the engagement of their youngest daughter to a highly paid engineer educated in London.